Amaterasu12/RaidenRedux/README.md

-# RaidenRedux
+# Raiden Engine
-This is a spare time project, just a small Raiden-esque scrolling shooter for personal development.
-Should work on desktop and mobile.
+This is a project designed to test entity component systems.
+This engine processes every element on screen as an entity with components.
+All logic is done using component systems.